jbanday808/Terraform-Full-Course-Aws/lessons/day08/README.md

 # Day 08: Terraform Meta-Arguments - Complete Guide

-Welcome to Day 08 of the Terraform AWS Course!
-This lesson provides **comprehensive coverage of all Terraform meta-arguments** with simple, practical examples.
+Welcome to Day 08 of the Terraform AWS Course.
+This lesson gives you a clear, practical understanding of every core Terraform meta-argument through simple examples you can use right away.

 ## 📚 What You'll Learn

-- Understanding all Terraform meta-arguments
+- How meta-arguments change resource behavior
-- **count** - Create multiple resources with numeric indexing
+- **count** - Multiply resources using numeric indexing
-- **for_each** - Create multiple resources with maps/sets
+- **for_each** - Create resources from sets/maps with stable keys
-- **depends_on** - Explicit resource dependencies
+- **depends_on** - Enforce creation order
-- **lifecycle** - Control resource creation and destruction behavior
+- **lifecycle** - Control replacement, protection, and ignored fields
 - **provider** - Use alternate provider configurations
 - Output transformations with `for` expressions
-- Best practices for each meta-argument
+- Best practices for predictable, production-ready code

 ## 📁 Lesson Structure

 ```